mindovermiles262/terraform-up-and-running-2nd/ch3/README.md

 1. Run `terraform init` to copy the state back to your local machine.
 1. Run `terraform destroy` to remove the S3 bucket and the DynamoDB

+* Note

+You may also need to change the S3 bucket's `lifecycle` policy to allow destruction